Job Opportunities

 Position TitleJob NumberJob DescriptionPay Scale

-The Ulster BOCES Center for Innovative Teaching & Learning (CITL) Student-Based Programs is seeking a Physical Therapist for a full-time, 10-month position for the 2025-2026 school year.
-Experience working with special needs children preferred.
-Appropriate NYS license to practice and fingerprinting required.
-All Civil Service rules and regulations apply.
+The Ulster BOCES Center for Innovative Teaching & Learning (CITL) Student-Based Programs is seeking an Education of Speech & Hearing Handicapped Teacher for a full-time, 10-month position for the 2026-2027 school year.
+Experience working with special needs children and Certificate of Clinical Competence preferred.
+Appropriate NYS certification and fingerprinting required.

 Ulster BOCES provides programs for students ages five through twenty-one who are identified as needing specialized programs and/or supports according to their Individualized Education Program (IEP).
 Special Education programs are offered at Ulster BOCES sites in Port Ewen, NY and in leased classrooms in component school districts.
 They have been developed and offered to meet the specific needs of our students in order to assist them in realizing their potential to achieve both academically and socially.